Waterford Suir Valley Railway: Future development

-In May 2025 the charity was awarded funding under the LEADER Programme for Rural Development to expand the facilities at Kilmeaden Station so as to provide better access for visitors to the railway's expanding collection and to provide space for educational events.
-It is hoped work will be completed by mid 2026.
+In May 2025, the charity was awarded funding under the LEADER Programme for Rural Development to expand the facilities at Kilmeaden Station so as to provide better access for visitors to the railway's expanding collection and to provide space for educational events.
+At the time it was expected that the work could be completed by mid 2026.

 The possibility of rebuilding a signal box is also being considered with Irish Rail having donated lever mechanisms from the Abbey Junction Signal Cabin which was demolished in 2023 to make way for the new station in Waterford City.
 Planning permission was granted in 2024 for the Signal Cabin and an extension to the Engine Shed.